quebecstudio/safecraft/README.md

 # SafeCraft plugin for Craft CMS

-SafeCraft plugin allows you to custom backup your Craft website.
+SafeCraft plugin allows you to custom backup your Craft website locally or to an FTP destination.

 (Inspired by: https://straightupcraft.com/craft-plugins/dump by PutYourLightsOn)